joshmeranda/MyJournal/go/README.md

 ```

 The `importpath` will follow the format `<module_name>/<path_to_parent_package>.<variable_name>`.
 The easiest way to
-determine the full import path is to run `go tool nm | grep <variable_name>`.
-Note from the excerpt above that this
+determine the full import path is to run `go tool nm <file> | grep <variable_name>`.
+For this tool, `file` can be an
+object file, archive, or executable.
+Note from the excerpt above that this functionality only support `string` values,
-functionality only support `string` values, and cannot affect `const` values.
+and cannot affect `const` values.

 For a simple example of this in action, see [./examples/compile-time-value]().